amanchokshi/EMBERS/docs/embersbyexample.rst

 Satellite Channels
 ^^^^^^^^^^^^^^^^^^
-As access to the ORBCOMM interface box was not available, the channels in which each satellite transimits can be determined with a careful analysis of the
+As access to the ORBCOMM interface box is not readily available, the channels in which each satellite transimits can be determined with a careful analysis of the
 RF data and satellite ephemeris.
 We use reference data to detect satellite channels because it has the best SNR.
 Pairing a reference RF data file, with it's corresponding chrono_ephem.json file gives us the satellite expected within each 30 minute observation.
 Looping over the satellites in the chrono_ephem files, we identify the temporal region of the rf data where we expect to see its signal.
 We now use a series of thresholding criteria to help identify the most